qouteall/immptl/docs/wiki/MiniScaled.md

 ### Scale and Gravity Transformation

 You can use the manipulation wand to change whether the scale box transforms scale and gravity during teleportation.
 The scale change requires Pehkui mod.
 The gravity change requires Gravity API mod.
 [See Spacial Transformation](./Spatial-Transformation.html).

+### Access Control

+The manipulation wand can change the access control mode of a scale box.
+If access control is enabled, only the owner can enter the scale box, place the scale box and interact with the scale box.

+Other players can still break a scale box with access control (enabling access control does not turn scale box into bedrock).

+Note: After enabling access control, other players cannot go into the scale box via the portal, but they can still enter the scale box by other methods, such as `/tp` command, or setting spawnpoint inside the scale box before access control is enabled.

 ### Other Tips